 When and how do you get paid?

-Via PayPal after each mission closes and your participation is verified. dscout pays scouts as soon as the mission wraps up and the research team confirms entries are complete.
-For diary studies, payment comes at the end of the full mission, not per daily entry.
-For usability tests, payment processes quickly after completion.
-No minimum balance to withdraw.
+Not much of a wait is required here as payout occurs via PayPal after each mission closes and your participation is verified.
+For diary studies, payment comes at the end of the full mission and not per daily entry.
+There is no minimum balance to withdraw, something we always like to see.

 What stuff do you need to start?